felipeagc/vkrender/README.md

 - [x] Add google test as a git submodule
 - [x] Add glm as a git submodule
 - [ ] Figure out how to add vulkan SDK as a submodule
+- [ ] Add rapidjson

 ### Assets
 - [ ] Asset management system
 - [ ] Separate GltfModel into GltfModel and GltfModelInstance
+- [ ] Clearly specify which types are assets (maybe naming things like TextureAsset, GltfModelAsset, etc)
+- [ ] Json files for assets as a way of passing additional parameters (maybe treat this as just an option) Maybe handle this in the asset constructor itself.

 ### Misc
+- [ ] Specify which types can be copied (maybe with a Handle suffix) Also applies to asset types?
 - [x] Billboards
 - [ ] Object picking
 - [ ] Selected object outline (with stencil buffer + separate pipeline with `lineWidth = 2.0f`)